saymrwulf/prophet/notes.md

-2015-12-30T22:20:00 - Implementing approach from a new paper read last night (prophet) 2015-12-31T08:40:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2015-12-31T05:52:00 - Refactor for clarity, might break a few tests though (prophet)
+2015-12-30T22:20:00 - Implementing approach from a new paper read last night (prophet) 2015-12-31T08:40:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2015-12-31T05:52:00 - Refactor for clarity, might break a few tests though (prophet) 2015-12-31T01:53:00 - Quick fix, referencing a known issue from the official repo (prophet)